CARTAvis/carta-protobuf/docs/region_selection_and_statistics.rst

 Region creation
 ~~~~~~~~~~~~~~~

 Regions can be created, removed and updated.
 Any profiles or statistics data associated with a region flow from the backend to the server whenever an update is required.
-Updates may be required (a) when a region is created or updated; (b) when the image channel is explicitly switched to a different channel or Stokes parameter using :carta:`SET_IMAGE_CHANNELS` or (c) when an animation playback results in the image view being updated implicitly.
+Updates may be required (a) when a region is created or updated; (b) when the image channel is explicitly switched to a different channel or Stokes parameter using :carta:ref:`SET_IMAGE_CHANNELS` or (c) when an animation playback results in the image view being updated implicitly.

 In addition, the backend may choose to provide partial region statistics or profile updates if the calculations are time-intensive.
-When creating a region, the ``region_id`` field of :carta:`SET_REGION` is less than zero: the backend generates the unique region_id field, and returns it in the acknowledgement message.
+When creating a region, the ``region_id`` field of :carta:ref:`SET_REGION` is less than zero: the backend generates the unique region_id field, and returns it in the acknowledgement message.

 .. uml::